ericsizemore/ericsizemore/templates/backward-compatibility.md

 ### Tags

-Tags in {library}'s Git repository are immutable.
+Tags in this project's Git repository are immutable.
 I do not change published tags to point to a different revision, for example.

 In very rare cases I may delete a tag in order to remove a broken release.
 The new release that fixes what was broken will always have a different tag than the one that was removed.

 ### Branches

-Branches in {library}'s Git repository are private implementation details.
-For example, I delete branches for versions of {library} that are no longer supported.
+Branches in this project's Git repository are private implementation details.
+For example, I delete branches for versions of this library that are no longer supported.
+In general:

+* The `main` branch will contain the currently released major version (and `<minor>` or `<patch>` versions that fall under it).
+* Previous major versions will be under a `<major>.x` branch.
+* `Next` or development code of a new major version will be under a `<major>.x-dev` branch.

+For example, let's say the latest released version of this project is 3.0.0, the last major version is 2, and the next major version is 4.

+* The `main` branch will be all version 3 code, which includes: 3.0.1, 3.1.0, 3.2.0, etc.
+* The previous major version, version 2, will be under `2.x` (which includes: 2.0.1, 2.1.0, 2.2.0, etc.).
+* The `Next` or development code for a new major version, version 4, will be in `4.x-dev`.
+  * Once v4.0.0 is officially released, it will be merged into `main` and the `4.x-dev` branch will be deleted.
+  * Which then makes version 3 the previous major version, so it would have a new branch created for it: `3.x`

 ## Updates

-I will keep the backward compatibility promise updated as {library} evolves and new use cases emerge.
-The effective date
+I will keep the backward compatibility promise updated as this project evolves and new use cases emerge.
+The last updated date and version of this document under `Document Information` at the beginning of this file will be updated if any changes are made.

 ## Acknowledgements